-Each basic prototype {\tt T} but {\tt Float} and {\tt Double} has an {\tt in:} method that accepts an object that implements \verb"Iterable<T>" as parameter.
+Each basic prototype {\tt T} but {\tt Float}, {\tt Double}, and {\tt Nil} has an {\tt in:} method that accepts an object that implements \verb"Iterable<T>" as parameter.
 This call method {\tt foreach:} of this parameter comparing each element with {\tt self}.
 It returns {\tt true} if there is an element equal to {\tt self}.
-It can be used as in \begin{cyan} :ch Char; ch = In readChar; ( ch in: [. 'a', 'e', 'i', 'o', 'u' .] ) ifTrue: [ Out println: "#ch is a vowel" ]; :intArray Array<Int>; :intList List<Int>; :n Int = In readInt; if ( n in: intArray || n in: intList ) [ Out println: "#n is already in the lists" ] \end{cyan} The parameter to {\tt in:} can be any object that implements {\tt Iterable} of the correct type.
-In particular, all arrays and tuples whose elements are all of the same basic type implement this interface.
+It can be used as in \begin{cyan} var Char ch; ch = In readChar; ( ch in: [ 'a', 'e', 'i', 'o', 'u' ] ) ifTrue: { Out println: "$ch is a vowel" }; var Array<Int> intArray = [ 0, 1, 2, 3 ]; var List<Int> intList = List<Int> new; intList add: 0; intList add: 1; var Int n = In readInt; if n in: intArray || n in: intList { Out println: "$n is already in the lists" } \end{cyan} The parameter to {\tt in:} can be any object that implements {\tt Iterable} of the correct type.
+In particular, all arrays whose elements implement this interface.

-Each basic prototype {\tt T} but {\tt Float} and {\tt Double} has an {\tt in:} method that accepts an interval as parameter: \begin{cyan} :ch Char; ch = In readChar; ( ch in: 'a'..'z' ) ifTrue: [ Out println: "#ch is a lower case letter" ]; :age = In readInt; if ( age in: 0..2 ) [ Out println: "baby" ] else if ( age in: 3..12 ) [ Out println: "child" ] else if ( age in: 13..19 ) [ Out println: "teenager" ] else [ Out println: "adult" ] \end{cyan}
+Intervals implement the \verb|Iterable<T>| interface.
+Then we can write \begin{cyan} var Char ch; ch = In readChar; ( ch in: 'a'..'z' ) ifTrue: { Out println: "$ch is a lower case letter" }; var age = In readInt; if age in: 0..2 { Out println: "baby" } else if age in: 3..12 { Out println: "child" } else if age in: 13..19 { Out println: "teenager" } else { Out println: "adult" } \end{cyan}